uri-raviv-lab/dplus-dev/PythonInterface/README.md

 All models have `location_params` (Location Parameters) and  `extra_params` (Extra Parameters).
 Some models (that support layers) also contain `layer_params`.
 These can be accessed from `model.location_params`, `model.extra_params`, and `model.layer_params`, respectively.
-On top of these, both PDB and EPDB can receive an anomalous file as a string.
-This can be done through `E/PDB.anomfile`.
+On top of these, both PDB and EPDB can receive an anomalous file as a string, this can be done through `E/PDB.anomfile`, or be centered to their center of mass, done with the boolean `E\PDB.centered`.

 They contain special custom python containers, based on standard python containers, but with validation of what the user does to them.